-For monthly read sites where the relevant meter reading history is available, the winter: annual ratio is the consumption from December to March divided by the annual quantity.
-If the required meter reading information is not available, the supply point is allocated to a EUC simply on the basis of its annual quantity.
+For monthly read sites where the relevant meter reading history is available, the WAR ratio is the consumption from December to March divided by the annual quantity.
+If the required meter reading information is not available, the supply point is allocated to a EUC simply based on its annual quantity.